pytorch/multipy/README.md

 mkdir build
 cd build
 # use cmake -DABI_EQUALS_1=ON .. instead if you want ABI=1
+# if you built PyTorch from source, pass -DPYTORCH_ROOT=path/to/pytorch
 cmake ..
 cmake --build . --config Release
 ```